quantumlib/Cirq/docs/google/best_practices.md

 that comprise the generalized FSim gate, three can be corrected for by adding Z rotations before or after the gate.
 Since these gates are propagated forward automatically, they add no duration or error to the circuit and can essentially be added "for free".
+See the [devices page](devices.md#virtual_z_gates) for more information on Virtual Z gates.
 Note that it is important to keep the single-qubit and two-qubit gates aligned (see above) while performing this procedure so that the circuit stays the same duration.